kattran177/shannon-studio-local-challenge/README.md

 Finally, we need to think about future growth.
 Could the core **AI classification model** be trained to detect other important pollutants beyond just microplastics?
 We should consider the architectural changes needed to allow the system to identify things like **pharmaceutical residues or heavy metals**, which would significantly broaden the use case of the entire platform for future environmental projects.

 ---
+### Difficulty Level

+This problem statement is suitable for intermediate to advanced levels, considering it requires the participants to grasp the concept of Machine Learning to confidently tackle this challenge.

 ### References